 - Izumi Kanata, Konata's mother in Lucky Star, is shown in the manga to bear an angelic smile when she passed on to the next world.

-- He probably got this from his father Bardock, who tried to kill Frieza to save the Saiyan race.
+- Goku's father, Bardock, who tried to kill Frieza to save the Saiyan race.
 He failed, and just as he was about to die, he saw a vision of his son fighting Frieza and avenging the deaths of their race.

-- Android 16 definitely counts.
+- Android 16's death.
 His last words were to encourage one of his creator's nemeses to protect the planet, something which he had grown to love of his own volition.
 Of all the deaths in the series, his stands alone, as he was purely mechanical and thus had no afterlife to go to/return from.
 Still he died smiling.

 - In InuYasha, a fatally wounded Kagura smiles at Sesshomaru as she dissolves into wind.
 Same goes to Kikyou, dying in InuYasha's arms as he kisses her for the last time.